Off-Season Dedication Yields Dividends Year after Year

 “When I first started here there really wasn’t a weight-lifting program and we didn’t do summer camps,” Coach Simmons said.
 “A lot of the girls I have right now play AAU and put the time into summer ball.
 That’s all very important in building a program.
 It’s not just when basketball season starts and when basketball season ends.
 There’s a lot of out-of-season work we do to get better in-season.”

 Team concepts are another driving force behind The Summit’s success.
-While some programs run their offense through one standout player, the Lady Knights evenly distribute the ball and keep defenders busy minding multiple threats.
-When they lack height, they make up for it with speed.
+While some programs run their offense through one standout player, the Lady Knights evenly distribute the ball.

 Coach Simmons has a long history of achievements, most notably a Cincinnati Basketball Hall of Fame Coach of the Year award in 2015.
 In addition to multiple nods as the Southwest Ohio District 16 and Miami Valley Conference Scarlet Division coach of the year, she was tabbed as an Associated Press Division III Ohio Coach of the Year in 2015 and The Cincinnati Enquirer’s Division III coach of the year in 2017.
 Coach Simmons was the Division III-IV South Coach in the prestigious North-South Girls’ All-Star Game at Denison University in 2016.